-The Statement of Write-in Candidacy form and Nomination Papers shall be available from the Registrar of Voters' office on April 7, 2014.
-The Statement of Write-in Candidacy and Nomination Papers shall be delivered to the county elections official of the county in which the signers reside no later than the 14th day prior to the election, May 20, 2014, 5:00 p.m. § 8601

-The required number of signers to a write-in candidate's Nomination Paper for the respective offices are as follows:
+The Statement of Write-in Candidacy form and Nomination Papers shall be available from the Registrar of Voters' office on April 11, 2016 for non-presidential candidates.
+The Statement of Write-in Candidacy and Nomination Papers shall be delivered to the county elections official of the county in which the signers reside no later than the 14th day prior to the election, May 24, 2016, 5:00 p.m. (non-presidential candidates).
+The deadline for presidential candidates to file the Statement of Write-in Candidacy is May 17, 2016, 5:00 p.m. § 8601 The required number of signers to a write-in candidate's Nomination Paper for the respective offices are as follows:

-- Governor, Lieutenant Governor, Secretary of State, Controller, Insurance Commissioner, State Treasurer, Attorney General, and State Superintendent of Public Instruction: Not less than 65 nor more than 100; - Representative in Congress, Member of the State Board of Equalization District 4, Member of the State Senate, and Member of the State Assembly: Not less than 40 nor more than 60; - Judge of the Superior Court, Member of the County Board of Education, Member of the County Board of Supervisors, and County Officers - Assessor, Auditor-Controller, Clerk-Recorder, District Attorney-Public Administrator, Sheriff-Coroner, County Superintendent of Schools, and County Treasurer-Tax Collector: Not less than 20 nor more than 40.
+- United States Senator: Not less than 65 nor more than 100; - Representative in Congress, Member of the State Senate, and Member of the State Assembly: Not less than 40 nor more than 60; - Judge of the Superior Court, Member of the County Board of Education, Member of the County Board of Supervisors, and Member, Democratic, and Republican County Central Committees: Not less than 20 nor more than 40.